jundalisay/sp/content/en/research/sarkar/chakras.md

 - Trikuti (pituitary) and
 - Sahasrara (pineal) (which is Gunatiita).

-These 2 Cakras are beyond Sattva, Rajah and Tamah.
+**These 2 Cakras are beyond Sattva, Rajah and Tamah.**

 When Sattva is affected, these two also are affected.

 So far the physical cleanliness (external physical) is concerned, man should keep the lower two Cakras under control.
 They should be free from excitement.

-That is why our Caryacarya rules of bath says that one should pour water in front, on Muladhara and Svadhisthana, and next from behind.
-Water should be poured from both sides.
+That is why our Caryacarya rules of bath says that:
+- one should pour water in front, on Muladhara and Svadhisthana, and next from behind
+- water should be poured from both sides

 First make those two cool and then have bath.

 If these two are all right, then other things also are all right.

 Even the common village folk know that before bath, one should give water first in the navel.

 They are unconsciously conscious about this fact.

 Bath, then is highly important thing.
 (There shall be more clear instructions in the Dha'ran'a' chapter).

 This is highly necessary and useful for the Yogiis.